Loading...

 Add Protein

-Drink a glass of water before or with your meal.
-Staying hydrated can aid digestion and help manage blood sugar levels.
+Drink water before and after your meal.
+Proper hydration can aid in digestion and help regulate blood sugar responses.

 healthspan-mbl